Offering the best treatment

 affected area or joint.

-The second phase works on improvement of posture and balance after compensation related to the injury.
-In this phase, we stay as long as needed in order to understand what the weaknesses are and how to improve.
+The second phase works on the improvement of posture and balance after compensation related to the injury.
+In this phase, we stay as long as needed to understand the weaknesses and how to improve.

 To read more about the rehabilitation process, follow this link.